-In compliance with the Student-Right-to-Know and Campus Security Act of 1990(Public Law 101-542), it is the policy of our college district to make available its completion and transfer rates to all current and prospective students.
-Beginning in Fall 2011, a cohort of all certificate-, degree-, and transfer-seeking first-time, full-time students were tracked over a three-year period.
-Their completion and transfer rates are listed above.
-These rates do not represent the success rates of the entire student population at the College nor do they account for student outcomes occurring after this three-year tracking period.
+In compliance with the Student-Right-to-Know and Campus Security Act of 1990 (Public Law 101-542), it is the policy of the Grossmont-Cuyamaca Community College District and Cuyamaca College to make available its completion and transfer rates to all current and prospective students.
+Beginning in Fall 1997, a cohort of all certificate-, degree-, and transfer-seeking first-time, full-time students were tracked over a three year period.
+Their completion and transfer rates are listed below.
+These rates do not represent the success rates of the entire student population at Cuyamaca College, nor do they account for student outcomes occurring after this three-year tracking period.

-Based upon the cohort defined above, a Completer is a student who attained a certificate or degree or became 'transfer prepared' during a three-year period, from Fall 2011 to Spring 2014.
-Students who have completed 60 transferable units with a GPA of 2.0 or better are considered 'transfer-prepared'.
-Students who transferred to another post-secondary institution, prior to attaining a degree, certificate, or becoming 'transfer-prepared' during a five-semester period, from Spring 2012 to Spring 2014, are transfer students.
+Based upon the cohort defined above, 31.4% attained a certificate or degree or became 'transfer prepared' during a three year period, from Fall 1997 to Spring 2000.
+Students who are 'transfer-prepared' have completed 56 transferable units with a GPA of 2.0 or better.

+Based on the cohort defined above, 33.6% transferred to another postsecondary institution, (UC, CSU, or another California Community College) prior to attaining a degree, certificate, or becoming 'transfer-prepared' during a five semester period, from Spring 1998 to Spring 2000.